-The Parties Have Not Been Separated For A Period Of 12 Months
+Parties Have Not Been Separated For 12 Months

-The Court cannot make a Divorce Order where there is a reasonable likelihood of the parties recommencing cohabitation.
+The court cannot make a Divorce Order where there is a reasonable likelihood of the parties recommencing the relationship.

 The Court Does Not Have Jurisdiction

 The court cannot make a divorce order where it lacks jurisdiction.
-A court will not have jurisdiction to grant a Divorce Order unless at the time of filing the Application for Divorce either party to the marriage is:
+A court will not have jurisdiction to grant a divorce order if at the time of filing the application for divorce neither party to the marriage is:

 - an Australian citizen; or

 - domiciled in Australia; or

-One of these grounds must be met for the court to have the jurisdiction to grant the Divorce Order.
+If none of these grounds are met, the court does not have the jurisdiction to grant the divorce order.